25 March 2019

 Companies are using BIM to give their teams freedom over individual aspects of a project, while automatically coordinating information so that those models are all using up-to-date information.
 BIM models can be immensely detailed, down to the physical characteristics of the components designers are manipulating.

-This means that if, for example, you change the color or material used for a door or floor panel, that change will be reflected across all associated models.
+This means that if, for example, you change the colour or material used for a door or floor panel, that change will be reflected across all associated models.
 Not only does this eliminate version control issues every time a change needs to be made to one tiny portion of the project, but it also means teams are automatically communicating with each other each time someone makes a change and addition to the BIM model.
 This in turn means fewer meetings and fewer phone calls to get each department caught up on the activities of other departments.

 When documentation can be attached to a single multidimensional document like a BIM model, information is less likely to get lost.
 Every team — on or off the site - can have access to every piece of relevant information, whenever they need it.
 This improves clarity and transparency for the entirety of the project, and also allows information to be easily accessed after the job is complete.
 That data can then be supplied efficiently and easily in the case of audits or inspections.

 BIM offers an unprecedented way to share the vision for a project with investors and project owners.
-The extremely detailed modeling made possible by BIM programs means that project goals and progress can be related visually, and often without disruptive site visits or long meetings.
+The extremely detailed modelling made possible by BIM programs means that project goals and progress can be related visually, and often without disruptive site visits or long meetings.

 Additionally, when a comprehensive BIM model is created, it has utility long after the project is over.
 Information on building materials, the average lifespan of components and appliances, and even proposed maintenance schedules are easily accessible at any time on a BIM model.